 One of the most powerful aspects of a healthy, plant-based diet is often one of the more forgotten ones.
-Along with having a positive influence on personal wellbeing, it also boosts global and environmental health, especially critical as the world’s population continues to boom and the Environmental Working Group estimates that we’ll need 50% more food to feed them.
-However, food production can be a huge drain on the environment.
+Along with having a positive influence on personal wellbeing, it also boosts global and environmental health, which is growing in importance as the world’s population continues to boom.
+The Environmental Working Group estimates that we’ll need 50% more food to feed the population, however food production can be a huge drain on the environment.
 According to the Food and Agriculture Organisation (FAO), it can contribute to about 15% of greenhouse gases, falling into a category composed of oil, coal, and car emissions.

 Luckily, not all food production has such negative consequences.
-Plant-based foods produce about half as many emissions as meat, meaning opting for a veggie burger or our wild mushroom penne can help against global climate change.
+Plant-based foods produce about half as many emissions as meat, meaning opting for a veggie burger or our Nirvana Carbonara can help against global climate change.

-Here are some of the top ways a vegan, whole-foods diet helps protect our earth while improving your physical, mental, and emotional well-being:
+Here are some of the top ways a vegan, whole-foods diet helps protect our planet while improving your physical, mental, and emotional well-being: